 Once contracts have been exchanged the purchase is a legally binding agreement and you will forfeit your deposit if you do not proceed.
 Completion of the sale is when you pay the agreed price less the deposit, receive the keys and can finally move in.
 Your solicitor will arrange to transfer the funds directly from the bank or building society providing the mortgage to the vendor’s solicitor.

-Moving house will be much more stressful if you are ill-prepared.
-By taking the time to plan for the move thoroughly, you can reduce the stress you are feeling and make for an easier moving experience.
-Here are 10 top tips for getting ready to move to help you plan and prepare.
+Moving house will be stressful for people who are are ill-prepared.
+Make time to plan the move thoroughly, reduce the stress and have an easier moving experience.
+Here are 10 top tips for planning and preparing a house move.

 If you are in a rented property, much of the furniture may be staying and it might just be your personal possessions that need moving.
 But if you own your current home, then you are probably going to take everything.
 And if you have a freestanding kitchen, you may even actually take the kitchen sink.
 For small items, make an estimate of how many packing boxes you will require.
 Don’t use boxes that are too large – they will just become very heavy once full.